-Discover how we are revolutionizing the administrative patient journey
+We’re revolutionizing the patient access journey

-“AssistPoint® is a one-stop-shop for all financial patient assistance”
+“AssistPoint® is a one-stop-shop for all financial patient assistance.”

 Patient Advocate Manager

-“With AssistPoint®, everything our team needs is in one place”
+“With AssistPoint®, everything our team needs is in one place.”

-“Finding assistance programs for our patients takes 10 seconds with AssistPoint®, as opposed to 2 hours with our old, reactive approach”
+“Finding assistance programs for our patients takes 10 seconds with AssistPoint®, as opposed to 2 hours with our old, reactive approach.”

 Billing Office Manager

-“AssistPoint® allows me to keep things from falling through the cracks”
+“AssistPoint® allows me to keep things from falling through the cracks.”

-“AssistPoint® helps me get the most I can for the patient”
+“AssistPoint® helps me get the most I can for the patient.”

 Patient Assistance Coordinator